 The Council has a Counter Fraud, Corruption and Bribery Strategy in place to ensure that we can deliver against our priorities whilst minimising losses to fraud, corruption and bribery.
-This was last reviewed in 2020/21 and updated versions were formally approved at the beginning of 2021/22.

 Each Internal Audit undertaken recognises fraud risks and assesses the adequacy and effectiveness of the controls in place to mitigate such risks and an Annual Fraud Return is provided to the External Auditor which summarises the Head of Internal Audit's views on risk of fraud at the Authority.
 In addition, the Monitoring Officer, the Section 151 Officer and the Chair of the Audit Committee also complete such statements on an annual basis.